 An Xtreme Spray-on Liner is a two-component, modified polyurea formulation.
 It is 100% solid and is fast setting.
 Things about Spray-on Liners you should know:What’s better, a Spray-on Truck Liner or a Drop-in Liner?

 - Fit - Spray-on Liner

 - Compatible with other add-ons - Spray-on Liner

 - Road noise - Spray-on Liner

-- Quality -we use the same product as Ford, GM, Ram and Toyota
+- Quality - We use the same quality product as as Ford, GMC and Ram

-- Appearance -you want a sandpaper finish, not small droplets
+- Appearance - You want a rough sandpaper finish, not a smooth finish rubbery

-If you make an appointment, it will be ready the same day or sooner, 4 hours.
+If you make an appointment, it will be ready the same day, the process typically takes 3 hours.
 We will provide you with an accurate answer based on the information we receive.What should I do to prepare my truck for a Spray-on Liner appointment?

 Remove everything from the truck bed and sweep out debris.
 Wash the bed and tailgate with soap; any oil, grease or rustproofing residue must be removed.
 A charge for cleaning may be assessed.
 Bring the truck in completely dry if possible (reduces time).
 Any rust, paint, concrete droppings, etc., will have to be removed at a cost to be determined.
 Accessories such as tonneau covers and ladder racks will have to be removed.
 Before putting the truck to work, get it sprayed.Can other accessories be installed in a truck with a Spray-on LIner?